 As an optimization to improve performance, the assembler attempts to align branch targets so they do not cross instruction fetch boundaries.
 (Xtensa processors can be configured with either 32-bit or 64-bit instruction fetch widths.)
 An instruction immediately following a call is treated as a branch target in this context, because it will be the target of a return from the call.
 This alignment has the potential to reduce branch penalties at some expense in code size.
+The assembler will not attempt to align labels with the prefixes .Ln and .LM, since these labels are used for debugging information and are not typically branch targets.
 This optimization is enabled by default.
-You can disable it with the '--no-target-align' command-line option (see Section 9.36.1 [Command Line Options], page 223).
+You can disable it with the '--no-target-align' command-line option (see Section 8.36.1 [Command Line Options], page 220).